paulcpederson/scss-utils/README.md

 #### Clearfix

-Applies the framework-standard clear for floated elements:
+Applies a clear for floated elements:

 ```scss
 @include clearfix();